Lil Peep: Achievements

-Having arisen from SoundCloud scene, Lil Peep was a large presence on social media and came to be revered online.
+Having arisen from the SoundCloud scene, Lil Peep had a large presence on social media and came to be revered online.
 He attracted a cult following through the songs he released and their emotional, downtrodden lyrics.
 Lil Peep also enjoyed the draw of his YouTube channel, where several millions of views were generated by his music videos for "Awful Things", "Benz Truck", "The Brightside" among others.

 According to The Atlantic, "If you were going to bet on the young musicians most likely to soon be superstars, until yesterday, a lot of smart money would have been on Lil Peep."
-Lil Peep had laid before him a promising career, which had been on the rise since 2015 thanks to a series of tracks, EPs and mixtapes released on SoundCloud.
+Lil Peep had a promising career since 2015 due to a series of tracks, EPs and mixtapes released on SoundCloud.
 After being around for a little more than a year, Lil Peep had already managed to amass millions of hits on YouTube and SoundCloud.
 A year after posting his first song, Lil Peep attracted 82,000 followers on SoundCloud and 112,000 followers on Instagram.
 The burgeoning rapper had generated millions of online streams before releasing his debut album Come Over When You're Sober Pt.
 1 in August 2017.
 Despite being involved with GothBoiClique for the shortest amount of time, Lil Peep became the first member of the group to be paid serious critical attention as well as tour internationally.
 Due in part to his divisive nature, Lil Peep made his way onto Pitchforks "Best Songs of the Year" list and completed a largely sold-out tour of Russia and Europe.